AgarimOSLinux/dotfiles-gruvbox-void/README.md

 # Attention

+Probably, the Firefox theme won't apply at the first boot.
+Just rerun it and it should be fine.
 If you are faced with screen flickering/tearing problem, give [this possible solution](https://ljvmiranda921.github.io/notebook/2021/09/01/linux-thinkpad-screen-flicker/) a try.
 >Note: `output eDP-1 modeline 695.00 2880 2928 2960 3040 1800 1803 1809 1906 +hsync -vsync`